 We start in the Carneddau and Glyderau, the heart of the mountains.
 Here in the Ogwen Valley, Tryfan is the spur on which Edmund Hillary trained for Everest in 1953.
 With stamina and nerves of steel you can stand on its vertiginous summit after two hours.
 A note of caution: Tryfan is technical in nature and should only be tackled by experienced mountaineering families or with a guide.
 From a car park by the lake, pick up the path by Gwern Gof Uchaf farm.

 A walk that is as rewarding but far less effort starts from the car park at the far end of Llyn Ogwen.
 After a stiff 20-minute ascent is Cwm Idwal, a glacial lake ringed by peaks fit for an Arthurian blockbuster.
 Afterwards, drive into the U-shaped Nant Ffrancon valley for the most beautiful glacial geography lesson in Wales.

 Afternoon: Snowdon – high or low

 Backtrack and stop for lunch in Capel Curig or Pen-y-Gwryd Hotel, Hillary’s training base.
 Now for the big one – Snowdon.
 Slabs in the Llanberis Pass beneath are a cradle of British climbing.
-Accredited operators like the National Mountain Centre in Capel Curig will show you the ropes (literally) and provide a primer in mountain safety.
+Accredited operators like the National Outdoor Centre in Capel Curig will show you the ropes (literally) and provide a primer in mountain safety.
 Alternatively, park at Pen-y-Pass to ascend the highest peak in Wales and England itself: the return trip on the Miners’ Track or Pyg Track is at least five hours.
 Too long?
 Drive into Llanberis and catch the Snowdon Mountain Railway up for a very high tea in the summit café.